BioinformaticsSTU/TGStools/README.md

 ```
 where the subcommand can be one of these:

-- **geneDisplay**    :  isoforms comparison of queried gene with auxiliary annotation.
+- **TransList**    :  isoforms comparison of queried gene with auxiliary annotation.
-- **staDist**    : distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.
+- **StaDist**    : distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.
-- **INCP**    : an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts (fasta file and gtf file).
+- **Incp**    : an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts (fasta file and gtf file).
-- **extract_lncRNA_gtf**       : extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
+- **LncExt**       : extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
-- **tiss_specific**       : extract tissue-specific lncRNA information of GTF format.
+- **LncExtTiss**       : extract tissue-specific lncRNA information of GTF format.
-- **staAS**        : calculate the proportion of each alternative splicing event in different samples and create graphs.
+- **StaAS**        : calculate the proportion of each alternative splicing event in different samples and create graphs.
-- **calScoreD**     : select the most spliced genes based on a score_D(its formula can be seen below) of each gene.
+- **CalScoreD**     : select the most spliced genes based on a score_D(its formula can be seen below) of each gene.
-- **GOenrich**     : select top ranked genes and conduct GO enrichment analysis.
+- **GOEnrich**     : select top ranked genes and conduct GO enrichment analysis.

 ----------------------------
-## geneDisplay
+## TransList
 ----------------------------

 By providing GTF files, gene id and optionally trans_quant files(quantity of transcripts) to get isoforms comparison of queried gene.
 Users could provide multiple annotation data(bed format) such as known transcripts, epigenetic marks and CAGE tags in the same folder.
 These auxiliary annotations will be used to evaluate the isoforms detected from long reads sequencing.